-When you have a team full of resilient individuals, the following will happen:
+When you have a team full of resilient individuals, you will find that:

-So the all-important question is ....
-How do we create resilience in our Team?
+So, how do we create resilience in our team?

 The following are 7 key ways to develop the critical skill of resilience in your team members.

 Resilience and confidence are closely connected – the more confident your team are in their abilities and their place in the business, the more resilient they will become.

 You can instil confidence in your team by trusting them and involving them in business decisions, rather than keeping decisions on a 'need to know only' basis.

 Involving your whole team in your company in this way is part of a new type of leadership that doesn't view vulnerability as a bad thing.
 Historically, showing vulnerability as a leader was seen as a weakness which reduced confidence, but in this uncertain landscape, all leaders now face new and unique challenges, which present opportunities for being open and honest with your employees.

 Acting in this transparent way will build robust and genuine relationships within your team.

 2. Create an Environment of Optimism

 While some people are naturally more optimistic than others, it is an attribute we can teach and instil in ourselves.
 According to NBC News, optimism is around 25 per cent inherited through our genes, but the other 75 per cent can be learned.